-Yes sir-e, a defamation stew is surely a’brewing down in India.
+Yes sir-e, a defamation stew is surely a’brewing.
 We’ll be keeping our eyes on this one.

 More International Defamation Law

-Arizona Attorney General Tom Horne is crying defamation, y’all.
-The state’s polarizing legal chief filed an action against the Arizona Public Integrity Alliance (AZPIA) – a citizen watchdog organization – over an advertisement on the group’s Facebook page.
+Arizona Attorney General Tom Horne is crying defamation.
+The state’s polarizing legal chief filed an action against the Arizona Public Integrity Alliance (AZPIA) – a watchdog organization – over an advertisement on the group’s Facebook page.
 In the ad, AZPIA claimed Horne was under investigation by the FBI.
-It also highlighted Horne’s failure to remunerate a $400,000 fine handed down for inappropriate campaign fundraising.
+It also highlighted Horne’s alleged failure to remunerate a $400,000 fine handed down for inappropriate campaign fundraising.

-Horne insists, however, that the group has their facts messed up.
+Horne insists, however, that the group has their facts wrong.
 The attorney general points out that, technically, he is no longer the subject of an FBI investigation.
 As a result, he’s suing for defamation.

 Questionably, Horne filed as a private citizen despite being a public official.
 Can he do that?
-Well, yes, he can do it.
+Yes, he can.
 But the question is: will it work?

 Horne Is An Attorney General; Can He Claim To Be A Private Person For The Purposes of This Defamation Suit?

 Under Arizona defamation law, the standard for defamation is different for public and private figures.
-In short, public figures (celebrities, elected officials, high-ranking government executives) must satisfy the actual malice standard to win a defamation suit – meaning the “famous” plaintiff must prove the defendant knowingly lied or acted with reckless disregard for the truth.
+In short, public figures (celebrities, elected officials, high-ranking government executives, etc.) must satisfy the actual malice standard to win defamation suits – meaning the “famous” plaintiff must prove the defendant knowingly lied or acted with reckless disregard for the truth.

-In the United States, political heckling is practically a national sport.
+In the United States, political heckling is practically a national sport; heck, a national solemnity.
 As such, it’s tough to see how a judge will allow Horne to present his case as a private citizen.

 Can Horne Win This Defamation Case?

-Now, if a judge doesn’t dismiss the case, does Horne have a shot at winning?
+If a judge doesn’t dismiss the case, does Horne have a shot at winning?
 It’s iffy.
-If he can prove material loss that resulted directly from a false statement of fact made in the ad, then sure, he’s got a shot, in theory.
+If he can prove material loss that resulted directly from a false statement of fact made in the ad, then sure, he’s got a shot.
 That said, the statement under review must be materially false, not just a small error.
-Also dampening the AG’s chances is the fact that Horne was under FBI investigation at one point.
-Moreover, AZPIA did make an effort to remove the material in question after Horne had contacted the group and explained the slight error.
+Also dampening the AG’s chances is the fact that Horne tangled with FBI at one point.
+Moreover, AZPIA did make an effort to remove the material in question after Horne contacted the group and explained the error.

-But hey, you never know.
+But, you never know.
 We’ve not been able to read the actual filing, so it’s impossible to weigh in on the merits of Horne’s case.
-But judging from available media reports, it looks as if this one will be an uphill battle for Horne.
+But judging from available media reports, this one may be an uphill battle for the plaintiff.